8 min read

 Are you mindful of your mind?
 Unlike common misconceptions about mindfulness, this spiritual practice has little to do with turning your mind off.

-According to Gelong Thubten, professional meditation teacher and trainer of Mindvalley’s Becoming More Loving Quest, mindfulness and meditation are about turning your brain ON to experience the moment on a deeper level rather than turning it OFF to escape reality.
+According to Gelong Thubten, a professional meditation teacher and trainer of Mindvalley’s Becoming More Loving Quest, mindfulness and meditation are about turning your brain ON to experience the moment on a deeper level rather than turning it OFF to escape reality.

 On top of that, it can help you regulate your emotions, cultivate more compassion, and enrich your human experience.